GaryS007/Project-2/README.md

 - Tested to ensure the correct theme is applied.
 - Tested to ensure scores are not affected in the middle of a game when theme is changed.
+- Tested to ensure the toggle button icon changes on click.

+**Responsiveness**

+I ensured that the website is responsive by using Dev tools and testing each individual device.
+I also tested on various mobile devices directly.

+The website was also tested on various browsers, operating systems and mobile devices:

+- Google Chrome
+- Opera
+- Firefox
+- Microsoft Edge
+- Safari
+- iPhone SE
+- iPhone XR
+- iPhone 12 Pro
+- Pixel 5
+- Samsung Galaxy S8+
+- Samsung Galaxy S20 Ultra
+- iPad Air
+- iPad Mini
+- Surface Pro 7
+- Surface Duo
+- Galaxy Fold
+- Samsung Galaxy a51/71
+- Nest Hub
+- Nest Hub Max

 ### Validator Testing

 - HTML - No errors were returned passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgarys007.github.io%2FProject-2%2F)
 - CSS - No errors were found when passing through the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgarys007.github.io%2FProject-2%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript - I used JSHint to test my Javascript.
 It helped me spot and resolve some minor issues like missing semicolons.

+## Deployment

+I deployed my website on day 1 as this allows me to test on my mobile device straight away.
+Doing regular commits and pushes daily, but being able to see my code on local vs live website was great.

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+    - In the GitHub repository, navigate to the Settings tab
+    - From the source section drop-down menu, select the Master Branch
+    - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+- When using GitPod I keep my repository updated everytime I make changes.
+    - In GitPod Terminal I would type 'git add .' to add my changes.
+    - I would then type 'git commit -m "And put a relevant message here so I understand what the update was in relation to".
+    - To then final push my changes to my repository I would type 'git push'.
+    - This process was repeated each time I wanted to push changes.
+Doing it at regular intervals making it easy to back up if I made any serious mistakes.

+    The live link can be found here - https://garys007.github.io/Portfolio-1-Gary/index.html

+## Credits

+- I used a button design from this example - https://getcssscan.com/css-buttons-examples - I really liked this design.
+- I watched multiple videos to help me implement and remember ways to utilize JavaScript - https://www.youtube.com/@coderlipi3421
+- FontAwesome was used for all Icons used in my game.
+- Thanks to my mentor Sandeep Aggarwal for all his help.
+- Thanks to our slack group for keeping me motivated.